Environmental

 on the NW coast of Madagascar and Mozambique Channel.

-Environmental Assessment (EA) for the rehabilitation of the urban
+Environmental Assessment for the Rehabilitation of National Route

-Ministry of Transport, & Agence Française de Développement (AFD).2001.
+& Agence Française de Développement (AFD).
+The consultant was

-M. Healy was responsible for the preliminary EA studies relating
+responsible for the preliminary EA studies relating to rehabilitation

 International Financing Corporation (IFC)/ The World Bank &

 the private sector.
-2001.
-The work encompassed an evaluation of
+The work encompassed an evaluation of crayfish

-crayfish harvesting in the south-east of Madagascar associated with
+harvesting in the south-east of Madagascar associated with the redevelopment

-the redevelopment of a crayfish processing factory based in Fort
+of a crayfish processing factory based in Fort Dauphin.
+The study

-Dauphin.
-The study focused on the impact of sustainable and economic
+focused on the impact of sustainable and economic exploitation of

-exploitation of wild crayfish on 500km of coastline.
-Principal issues
+wild crayfish on 500km of coastline.
+Principal issues included economic

-included economic considerations for the crayfish stocks, the impact
+considerations for the crayfish stocks, the impact of demand and

-of demand and self-regulation by the industry and the overall social
+self-regulation by the industry and the overall social and economic

 was a key speaker outlining the importance of environmental management